Local workers - Occupations - All industries

 |Local workers occupations|

-An analysis of the jobs held by the workforce in Paroo Shire in 2016 shows the three most popular occupations were:
+An analysis of the jobs held by the All industries workforce in the Paroo Shire in 2016 shows the three most popular occupations were:

 - Managers (247 local workers or 34.0%)